 When executing the SeNB Addition procedure (i.e. the initial offload of one or more radio bearers to the SeNB), or the SeNB Modification procedure requiring an update of S-KeNB, the MeNB shall derive an S- KeNB as defined in clause E.2.4, which results in a fresh S-KeNB.
 The MeNB shall forward the generated S-KeNB to the SeNB during the SeNB Addition procedure or SeNB Modification procedure requiring key update.

-Note: Refer to [30] for definition of the SeNB Addition and SeNB Modification procedures.
+Note: Refer to MFA TS 36.300 [30] for definition of the SeNB Addition and SeNB Modification procedures.

 The SeNB shall derive a key KUPenc from the received S-KeNB as defined in clause E.2.4 of the present specification and use it for all radio bearers that were being added.